-The electric connection on a printed circuit board (PCB) depends on the conductivity of copper.
+The electric connection on a PCB depends on the conductivity of copper.
 As an active chemical substance, however, copper tends to be oxidized when being exposed to atmospheric humidity, thereafter leading to issues that will possibly take place in high-temperature soldering, which badly threatens components' solid fixation on PCBs and reduces reliability of end products.
 Therefore, Surface finish carries two key responsibilities when it comes to the performance of PCBs: to protect copper from being oxidized and to provide a surface for high solderability when components are ready to be assembled on PCBs.

 Board finishes can be classified into different classifications based on different technologies and involved chemical substances: HASL (hot air soldering leveling), Immersion Tin/Silver, OSP, ENIG and ENEPIG, etc. Among all the finishes, OSP is becoming increasingly prevalent owing to its low cost and environment-friendly attributes, which adds more necessity for us to better understand it.
 That's what this article aims to tell you.

 OSP is short for "organic solderability preservatives", and it's also called anti-tarnish.
 It refers to a layer of organic finish generated on clean and bare copper by adsorption.
 On the one hand, this organic finish is capable of stopping copper from being oxide, thermal shock or moisture.
 On the other hand, it has to be easily eliminated by flux in the later process of soldering so that the exposed clean copper can be jointed with melting solder so that solder joints can be generated in extremely short time.